dkchcl/DevOps/Notes/GitHub_Action/1. Github/NewLocalRepoToNewRemoteGitRepo.md

-## Upload From Local To Git (New local folder to New GitHub repo) ----
+## Upload From Local To Git (New local folder to New Remote GitHub repo)- Second Tarika ----

 ```
     git init